HanSunUCLA/Machine_Learning_Review/Company_Systems.md

 platforms define interfaces: for people to collaborate effectively; for machines to enable common tools -> data interfaces

-### What is the unique thing of Pinterest you find

-no baby sitting production pipelines and models so I can focus on more interesting and challenging modeling works.

 ### Future of Pinterest